Wanderzest

 Step 5: Place the rolled enchiladas seam-side down in the prepared pan.

-Step 6: Pour the rest of the sauce over the top and sprinkle with the remaining cheese.
+Step 6: Pour the remaining 5 ounces of the sauce over the top and sprinkle with the remaining cheese.

 🌟Expert Tips